KhanjanDabhi/Software-Testing/README.md

 # Software-Testing
-Project on Software Testing and Quality Assurancec
+Project on Software Testing and Quality Assurance